 Road Curve Safety Project

-This Safety Project will evaluate and recommend improvements to areas in Ridgefield with heightened risk of vehicles leaving the road.
+This Safety Project will evaluated and recommended improvements to areas in Ridgefield with heightened risk of vehicles leaving the road.

 The City of Ridgefield, in partnership with the Regional Transportation Council, conducted a City Road Safety Plan in 2022 analyzing crash data and other safety information from within the city to identify trends, contributing factors, associated risk factors and deficiencies present in the City’s road network.
 The Road Safety Plan assessed a variety of measures and made recommendations for safety improvements inside the City.
 This Safety Plan was updated in 2024.